 No parent ever wants to think that another person’s reckless or careless actions might lead to their child being seriously hurt.
 Unfortunately, thousands of kids across Pennsylvania suffer injuries and fatalities every year in accidents caused by irresponsible adults.
 To make matters worse, getting fair financial compensation for your child’s injuries can be a very complicated and challenging process.

 Fortunately, there is help available from an Allentown child injury lawyer who knows how devastating situations like this can be.
 No matter what type of injuries your child is dealing with, your seasoned personal injury attorney can work to make sure you get the compensation you need to help your child live the life they deserve.
-To learn more about what Jon Ostroff and the rest of our team at Ostroff Injury Law can do for you after your child’s accident, reach out to our office today.
+To learn more about what Jon Ostroff and the rest of our team at Ostroff Godshall Injury and Accident Lawyers can do for you after your child’s accident, reach out to our office today.

 What to Do After a Child Gets Hurt

 The first priority for any parent whose child gets injured in a serious accident should be seeking appropriate medical care as quickly as possible.
 Then, it is crucial to follow instructions from the child’s pediatrician or whoever else treats their injuries and to keep copies of every medical document, form, and receipt related to their treatment.